xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 You can manage test cases in Katalon TestOps to evaluate the quality and visualize its trend over time.

-By doing so, your team can spot the weak points in your software/application deployment.
+By doing so, your team can spot weak points in your software or application deployment.

-With test management, you can also estimate the time it takes to perform test automation.
-This is useful in production stage, especially if you release critical updates.
+With test management, you can also estimate time it will take to perform all your automated tests.
+This is useful in the production stage, especially if you release critical updates.

 To help you manage test cases effectively, Katalon TestOps categorizes test cases into the following types: